 The Popper studies improve students’ knowledge of the fingerboard, and also their ability to hear where they’re going.
 The cello can be quite difficult in upper positions, especially in terms of string-crossing.
 But once you get used to that, everything comes more quickly, and you can learn classical or contemporary pieces much faster.’

-Four top cello teachers, including Alexander Boyarsky, Colin Carr and Alexander Baillie, give their thoughts on Popper’s notoriously tricky cello studies in The Strad’s August 2013 issue – download through The Strad App.
+Four top cello teachers, including Alexander Boyarsky, Colin Carr and Alexander Baillie, gave their thoughts on Popper’s notoriously tricky cello studies in The Strad’s August 2013 issue – download on desktop computer or through The Strad App.

 Photo: Liz Linder